ALRW/dayAsADev/courseSections/section3.md

 Admittedly, sending a single string 'Hello world!' to a browser window is not very useful.
 It is, however, worth it to see how much a web framework does for you.
 All we had to do in our `server.rb` file was define a **path** (`/`) and a response (`Hello world!`).

-The path forms part of the URL to which the browser make a request - it's the bit that comes after the domain (i.e. `https://prototype-website-[Your username].c9users.io/`).
+The path forms part of the URL to which the browser makes a request - it's the bit that comes after the domain (i.e. `https://prototype-website-[Your username].c9users.io/`).
 The single slash (`'/'`) denotes the **root path** - i.e. `https://prototype-website-[Your username].c9users.io/[Nothing Here]`

 Rather than return a single string, let's respond with some HTML.
-HTML (Hyper Text Markup Language) is the language of the wev and it is used ot define the *structure* and *content* of a 'page'.
+HTML (Hyper Text Markup Language) is the language of the web and it is used to define the *structure* and *content* of a 'page'.
 Since HTML is just text, you might be tempted to do this:

 ```ruby
 require 'sinatra'